nigelhorne/gedcom/README.md

 choose "Location" as the position column and "People" as the title column

-You may see that several rows can't be seen in the map, this is an opportunity to find locations in your map that are incorrect
+You may see that several rows can't be seen in the map, this is an opportunity to find locations in your map that are incorrect.

 ### Family History Book